Concept Title: Equity

 Equity

-When you take out what the firm owes from what the firm owns, something should be left for the original owners of the firm.
+When you subtract what the firm owes from what the firm owns, something should remain for the original owners of the firm.

-The net amount in question is called equity.
+We call this net amount equity.
 This is the portion of the firm that belongs to the original investors / owners of the firm.
-If we sold off everything and paid off everything owed to all the creditors, the equity in the firm would go back to the original owners.
+In other words, if we sold off everything and paid off everything owed to all the creditors, the equity in the firm would go back to the original owners.

-When listed on a balance sheet, equity is spread across a number of headings.
+A firm’s balance sheet may list equity across a number of headings.

 i.
 Shares